 Click on the titles to find out more!
 And you may find that indeed everything is connected to everything else!

 On 2nd August, we will take the discussions to a different environment, to the beautiful city of Venice!

-Venice is three hour drive from Calestano.
+Venice is a 3.5 hour drive from Calestano.
 We'll travel together in a small bus using the travel time to continue our discussions.
-In Venice, we'll meet our private tour guide who takes us through the city and around the crowded tourist traps into the beautiful corners of a marvellous city built on water.
+In Venice, we'll meet our private tour guide who takes us through the city and around the crowded tourist traps into the beautiful corners of a marvelous city built on water.